maelchiotti/LocalMaterialNotes/README.md

 - French
 - Turkish

-To improve or add a language, please see [CONTRIBUTING.md](CONTRIBUTING.md).
+To improve or add support for a language, please see [CONTRIBUTING.md](CONTRIBUTING.md#localization).

 ## Credits